slochower/nonequilibrium-barrier/all-sections.md

      Skaggs School of Pharmacy and Pharmaceutical Sciences, University of California, San Diego
   </small>

-## Abstract

-TBD

-## Outline

-1. Surface with and without a barrier

-2. Family of curves showing force on the barrier as a function of height and position of the barrier.

-3. Optimization of a surface for flux and force with and without a barrier.

-### Ideas

-1. MD and umbrella sampling of a Feringa-type motor.

-2. pH change can be modeled as a change in substrate concentration, for our purposes.

-3. Can the experimental groups synthesize motors based on an energy surface?

-4. CD can be a platform -- a scaffold -- for building, but it will be hard to figure out the appropriate assays.

 ## Optimization of the potential energy surfaces